stelleron/stelleron.github.io/posts/special/projects.md

 Nullsite is the technology used to make this blog.
 With an implementation in Python at around 155 lines of code, it's a tiny and simple static site generator that allows you to create blogs with ease!
 It's small size makes it easy to customise and use in any way you want!

 Learn more about it [here](https://github.com/stelleron/nullsite)
-## Glimmer2D
+## Arcana2D
-Glimmer2D is a game library written in C++ using GLFW/GLAD, with an API inspired by Raylib.
+Arcana2D is a low-level game framework written in C++ using GLFW/GLAD, with an API inspired by frameworks like Raylib and SFML.
 It offers a lightweight implementation with a minimal and easy to navigate library to get started with 2D games development.
-Glimmer2D is currently being developed as a low level library to be used alongside the MAGE Engine.
+Arcana2D is currently being developed as a low level library to be used alongside the MAGE Engine.

-Learn more about it [here](https://github.com/stelleron/glimmer2d)
+Learn more about it [here](https://github.com/stelleron/arcana2d)

 ## MAGE Engine
 The MAGE Engine is a game engine inspired by the LÖVE2D Game Engine to help **M**ake **A**wesome **G**ames **E**asy!
 Built on top of the handwritten OpenGL-based library, the Glimmer2D framework, MAGE uses the amazing Wren scripting language to provide a convenient API to make for a comfortable game design experience.